Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Experiments

-\paragraph{\textit{Feature-enhanced effect}.} We investigate the effectiveness of the FE block on all graph-based network over all datasets.
-The results are reported in Table \ref{tab:Effect}, showing that the feature-enhanced block somewhat changes the performance of these networks.
+We investigate the effectiveness of the FE block on all graph-based network over all datasets.
+The results are reported in Table \ref{tab:Effect_fe}, showing that the feature-enhanced block somewhat changes the performance of these networks.
 We can directly see that this module has improved the performance of all baselines on real-world datasets.
 Specifically, it achieves the best and worst promotions in the cases of ``MGN + FE'' on the 3D GS RD equation and ``GATv2 + FE'' on the 2D Burgers equation.
 Intriguingly, after embedding the FE block in the processor block, the attention-based graph networks (e.g., GAT and GATv2) perform worse on the governing equation and better on the real-world dataset (even though the promotion is not large).
-The negative impact of the FE block on attention-based methods is due to a logical conflict of design motivation.
-The attention mechanism essentially aggregates the features by the normalized weighted summation.
-For example, consider the latent features of two adjacent nodes, $\mathbf{h}_1$ and $\mathbf{h}_2$, near a node with $\mathbf{h}_0$.
-The attention mechanism assigns weights $w_1$ and $w_2$ (e.g., $w_1+w_2 = 1$) and the aggregated feature is $w_1 \mathbf{h}_1+w_2 \mathbf{h}_2$.
-In this case, the combination of FE block and attention mechanism disrupts this global normalization rule and reduces the expression capability of attention-based methods.
+This negative impact of the FE block on attention-based methods is essentially due to a logical conflict of design motivation.
+Consider two adjacent nodes $\mathbf{h}_1$ and $\mathbf{h}_2$ near a node $\mathbf{h}_0$, the attention mechanism assigns normalized weights $w_1$ and $w_2$ (e.g., $w_1+w_2 = 1$) and aggregates features by the summation operation like $w_1 \mathbf{h}_1+w_2 \mathbf{h}_2$.
+However, the FE block would disrupt this global normalization rule in the attention mechanism and reduces the expression capability of attention-based methods.